-The enter key (also called newline) matters.
-When you type something using the keyboard, you have to press the Enter key at the end.
+The Enter key (also called newline, or return) matters.
+When you type something using the keyboard, you have to press Enter at the end.

-We tend to ignore the Enter key, because it’s not what we’re interested in.
+We tend to ignore Enter, because it’s not what we’re interested in.
 However, it’s still there.
 We have to deal with it.

-When reading characters, make sure that you’ve accounted for the Enter key:
+When reading characters, make sure that you’ve accounted for Enter:

 char cmd; // single-character command char enter; // dump the enter key here double value; printf("Enter a command: "); scanf("%c%c", &cmd, &enter); printf("Now a number: "); scanf("%lf%c", &value, &enter);